EpsilonSolutions/netscaler-command-reference/docs/ns/ns-pbr/ns-pbr.md

 <b>ipTunnelName</b>
 The iptunnel name where packets need to be forwarded upon.

+<b>vxlanVlanMap</b>
+The vlan to vxlan mapping to be applied for incoming packets over this pbr tunnel

 <b>srcMac</b>
 MAC address to match against the source MAC address of an outgoing IPv4 packet.